awesto/django-shop/docs/reference/money-types.rst

 Internally, the database uses the Decimal type, but such a field knows its currency and will return an amount as ``MoneyIn...`` type.
 This prevents implicit, but accidental currency conversions.

-In your database model, declare a field as:
+In our database model, declare a field as:

 .. code-block:: python